 Categories

 BRIAN’S ODD MOON RATING: 8 Stars

-Note: Also recommended is Clavin’s prior work, The Last Outlaws (his take on The Dalton Gang is really a ‘second-to-last-chapter’ on the Wild West).
-Also, from a visual perspective, there is the 2014 PBS ‘American Experience’ episode: Butch Cassiday and the Sundance Kid.
-Far grimmer than Clavin’s text, this documentary adds supplemental insights into the real ‘Butch & Sundance’ – further distancing them from their romanticized cinematic counterparts.
+Notes: As a recommendation, Clavin’s prior work, The Last Outlaws, presents his take on The Dalton Gang, which is really a ‘second-to-last-chapter’ on the Wild West).
+From a visual perspective, there is the contrast of the 2014 PBS ‘American Experience’ episode: Butch Cassiday and the Sundance Kid.
+Far grimmer than Clavin’s text, this TV documentary adds supplemental insights into the real ‘Butch & Sundance’ – further distancing them from their romanticized cinematic counterparts.

+Categories